Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 24. Chest-to-bar pull-ups

-Chest-to-bar pull-ups/chin ups are a type of pull-up exercise in which the goal is to pull your chest up to touch the bar.
+Chest-to-bar pull-ups/chin-ups are a type of pull-up exercise with the goal of pulling your chest up to touch the bar.

-This is a more challenging variation of the traditional pull-up that requires more upper body strength and control.
+This more challenging variation of the traditional pull-up requires more upper-body strength and control.

-It places more emphasis on the upper body muscles, specifically the chest, shoulders, and lats.
+It emphasizes the upper body muscles, specifically the chest, shoulders, and lats.

 - Hang from a pull-up bar with your arms fully extended.